jamespfennell/cdagent/README.md

-# Continuous deployment agent
+# Rollouts agent

-This is a WIP agent that runs on my VMs and implements continuous deployment for my lower risk projects.
+This is an agent that runs on my VMs and implements continuous deployment for my projects.

 The agent watches a number of GitHub repositories.
 Whenever there is a new successful GitHub actions run on mainline,